Deceased Estates

 It’s a position that comes with a wide range of roles and responsibilities.
 Amongst other jobs, you are responsible for managing and protecting any assets, notifying institutions of the death, maintaining accurate records, paying bills, organising tax returns, and dealing with any claims against the estate.
 Then there’s the process of applying for a Grant of Probate, and distributing the estate.

-At MV Law, our expert executor advice and estate lawyers can give you detailed advice about your duties and responsibilities as an executor of a will and can help you perform your role, as well as protecting you from any liability.
+At MV Law, our expert executor advice and wills and estate lawyers can give you detailed advice about your duties and responsibilities as an executor of a will and can help you perform your role, as well as protecting you from any liability.

 If you have been appointed executor but don’t wish to fulfil the role, our team can also advise you on your rights and the process around renouncing your appointment.